Enduring Payments

 Each bank has different upper bounds on the payments that can be requested via their open banking channel.
 These are described below:

-2For Westpac customers, an additional daily $30,000 limit is shared by all open banking transactions initiated on behalf of the customer.
-If the customer uses multiple open banking payments services, the limit available to your application on any given day may be less.
+3Westpac: An overarching $30,000 per-day limit is shared by all open banking transactions initiated on behalf of each Westpac customer.
+If the customer uses multiple open banking payments services, the limit available to your application on any given day may be less depending on the payment activity created by those other services.

-For consistency, Akahu will now require that these same limits are specified for all enduring payment consents, including those backed by classic connections.
-For classic connections, these limits will apply in conjunction with the underlying channel limits that are currently applied by each bank.
+For consistency, Akahu will now require that both a single-payment limit and period limit are specified for all enduring payment consents, including those backed by classic connections.
+For classic connections, these limits will continue to apply in conjunction with the underlying channel limits that are currently applied by each bank.